JanisLV/sof-test-advanced/README.md

 During the Testing - Fundamentals module you were exposed to the basic aspects of automated testing.
 You've learnt about the importance of testing in software development and how to properly ensure that your methods are actually behaving as you're expecting them to.<br>

-However, as your programming skills developed and the code you're writing became more and more complex, so does the testing that validates it must keep up and be able to ensure that every edge case is covered.
+However, as your programming skills developed and the code you're writing became more and more complex, also the testing that validates it must keep up and be able to ensure that every edge case is covered.
 Think about testing database integrations or web controllers.